 2. Going to the doctor

 Beyond detailing the specifics of your income, it is just as important to provide details on your medical condition.
-When offering recent documentation, candidates should supply records of medical treatment history that are no older than 60 days.
+When offering recent documentation, candidates should supply records of medical treatment.
 If you have X-rays, letters from your doctors, a list of symptoms, or any other proof of medical testing that show you are being seen by a medical professional, be sure to include them in your application.
 Such documentation accurately illustrates your need for assistance.

 3. Submitting your application and waiting for a decision